Saxophone Fingering Chart

 Alto saxophone left hand side key fingerings

-Bottom Right hand side keys on the Alto Saxophone
+Bottom Right hand side keys on Saxophone

 When you place your right hand around the lower part of your sax you'll have easy access to these three side keys on the sax.
 However, you need to make sure that you do not press them by accident as the do not work together with more that a few other fingerings.
 So, make sure that you keep your right hand palmed around the sax without pushing the side keys.